cajias/wolfai/README.rst

 AI Decision-Making
 ==================

+The AI decision-making process is structured to simulate human-like deduction and strategic reasoning, ensuring that the agent adapts dynamically to new information while optimizing its actions within the game environment.

-The AI operates as a **rational agent** in a **multi-agent system**, making decisions based on **belief updates, utility optimization, and reasoning under uncertainty**.
+The AI operates as a **rational agent** in a **multi-agent system**, meaning it makes decisions based on a structured evaluation of available information, aiming to maximize its objectives while accounting for uncertainty and opponent behaviors., making decisions based on **belief updates, utility optimization, and reasoning under uncertainty**.
 Its decision-making process follows an **agent-based paradigm** with explicit knowledge representation and inference mechanisms:

 1. **Belief Update (Perception Processing)**: The agent continuously integrates new observations (accusations, defenses, votes) into its internal **world model**, adjusting its probabilistic belief distribution over player roles.
 2. **Logical Consistency Check (Prolog-Based Deduction)**: Using a **rule-based reasoning engine**, the agent ensures that its inferences do not contradict existing knowledge and prior deductions.